yashkun19/191ME296CS252/README.md

 Input is taken through from command line from the user.
 Functions for finding maximum,minimum and average are declared.Seperate threads are created for respective operations.
 These thread access the global variables and update their values.
 Finally all threads are joined together and output is printed on the screen.

+### Problem 2
+Write a multithreaded program that outputs prime numbers.
+This program should work as follows: The user will run the program and will enter a number on the command line.
+The program will then create a separate thread that outputs all the prime numbers less than or equal to the number entered by the user.